What is a Net Promoter Score (NPS) Calculator?

-Let take an example – Company X wants to know about their customer experience and customer loyalty among North and South American customers.
+Let’s take an example – Company X wants to know about their customer experience and customer loyalty among North American and LATAM customers.
 They conduct Net Promoter Score surveys to a group of survey respondents in these regions.

 Let’s break down these responses.

-You have received a total of 5000 responses (North America)
+You have received a total of 5000 responses from North American customers.

 - 100 responses were in the 0–6 range (Detractors)